 This position will be required to occasionally work outside standard university core work hours.

-Bachelor's degree with a minimum 1 years experience or equivalent combination providing proficient desktop support in both Windows and Mac operating systems and their administration as well as iOS and Android support.
+We are looking for a bachelor's degree in information technology or a related field, and 1 year of experience or specialized training providing proficient desktop support in both Windows and Mac operating systems and their administration as well as iOS and Android support.

 Working knowledge of active directory.

 Strong customer service, interpersonal, relationship building skills.
 The ability to establish and maintain excellent rapport with individuals and/or departments that he/she supports critical.

 Able to communicate effectively and professionally verbally and in writing to audiences at all levels of the organization.